slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

+- Entrepreneurs are inherently optimistic because they are rewarded by being optimistic.
+Intelectuals the opposite.
 - Organisms that treat threats as more urgent than oportunities have a better chance to survive and reproduce.
-- Entrepreneurs are inherently optimistic beacuse they are rewarded by being optimistic.
-Intelectuals for being pessimistic.

 > *"Hope is a good breakfast, but it is a bad supper."
 -- Francis Bacon*